Norhanmohamed231/api-task/README.md

 - Each recipe is shown as a card.

 ## Technologies Used
-- HTML5
+- HTML
-- CSS3 / Bootstrap 4
+- Bootstrap 4
 - JavaScript (XMLHttpRequest)